 2.)
 Be a Coach Instead of a Director

 Instead of telling people what to do all the time, help them figure out what to do for themselves.
 This requires that people have the ability to make good decisions and does not relinquish you as the leader from responsibility for the outcome.
 It does, however, give people more control of what matters to them.
 And it develops people in the process.
 Who wouldn’t want that?

-Not everyone is a candidate for coaching, but quite frankly, if the non-coachable have worked for you for more than just a short time, you might want to ask yourself why he or she is still on the team.
+Everyone can benefit from good coaching, and quite frankly, if you find that someone on your team is truly non-coachable, you might want to ask yourself why he or she is still on the team.
 For a great read on the whole-team benefits of coaching and delegation, check out The One Minute Manager Meets the Monkey [LINK: http://www.amazon.com/The-Minute-Manager-Meets-Monkey/dp/0688103804].